Master Plan Information, City of Longmont, Vance Brand Airport

 A typical Master Plan takes approximately a year to a year and a half to complete.
 This can be shorter or longer depending on the airport and its complexity.

-The Master Plan will be prepared using guidelines from the FAA.
+The Master Plan was prepared using guidelines from the FAA.
 These guidelines ensure that all voices are heard and considered in the process.
-Local FAA and CDOT Division of Aeronautics personnel will be involved in the process from the beginning to help ensure that proper planning processes are followed and objective consideration are given.
-Please “click” on the FAQ’s for more information.
+Local FAA and CDOT Division of Aeronautics personnel were involved in the process from the beginning to help ensure that proper planning processes were followed and objective consideration was given.